iamacleish/MoneyChanger/README.md

+Click the '>' to toggle between USD and EUR rates.

 Create a webpage using any framework or tooling that you want that displays the conversion rates of USD (US Dollar) to the Euro in an interesting way.